AniketGurav/math-for-machinelearning/README.md

 # An Introduction to the Mathematics of Machine Learning

 **Develop your mathematical intuition for machine learning algorithms!
-This book guides you through the fundamentals of algebra, linear algebra, calculus, optimization theory, probability theory, statistics using hands-on code examples, and well-chosen exercises.**
+This book guides you through the fundamentals of linear algebra, calculus, optimization theory, probability theory, and statistics using hands-on code examples, and well-chosen exercises.**

 ![](./images/cover.jpg)